Archives 2020

 Extreme wealth inequality has a variety of negative impacts, even when some of that wealth happens to be used for things that some people see value in, as the opposite is also true.
 Just as someone can buy a policy or change that someone might like, someone else can just as easily buy off a government to get a policy that people strongly oppose

 Yet the priorities of plutocracy, rule by the rich, and democracy, rule by the people, often differ.
-The personal choices of the rich do not closely match the spending choices of democratically elected governments. major research study from 2013 revealed that the richest 1% of Americans are considerably more rightwing than the public as a whole on issues of taxation, economic regulation and especially welfare programmes for the poor.
+The personal choices of the rich do not closely match the spending choices of democratically elected governments.
+A major research study from 2013 revealed that the richest 1% of Americans are considerably more rightwing than the public as a whole on issues of taxation, economic regulation and especially welfare programmes for the poor.
 Many of the richest 0.1% – individuals worth more than $40m – want to cut social security and healthcare.
 They are less supportive of a minimum wage than the rest of the population.
 They favour decreased government regulation of big corporations, pharmaceutical companies, Wall Street and the City of London.
 (Bold mine.)

 Here